 Courses at small colleges are usually taught by professors, not teaching assistants.
 The professors may even know your name and areas of interest.

-Be aware that small colleges do not have the research facilities of large universities.
+Be aware that small colleges don’t have the research facilities of large universities.
 If you're hoping to be a research assistant, find out what kind of work and facilities are available before you apply.

 Although you'll find a robust social life at most small colleges, you'll find less in terms of big sporting events and variety.
-However, there is often a stronger sense of community and connection.
+However, there’s often a stronger sense of community and connection.

 Start Your Search

-Whether you're considering a big university, a small college, or something in between, you need to carefully look at options and determine what's most important to you.
-Keep in mind that college size is one of many factors to consider as you build your college list.
+Whether you're considering a big university, a small college, or something in between, you need to review your options carefully and determine what's most important to you.
+Remember that college size is one of many factors to consider as you build your college list.

 Use College Search to research two-year and four-year colleges and find the size that meets your needs.